mpflynnx/c-programming/docs/structs.md

 }; // Program-defined type definitions must end in a semicolon.
 ```

+No storage is allocated by declaring a structure, as shown above.
+This is a template of a struture.

 To create a new `Point` struct named `p1`.

 ```c